Contest Design with Threshold Objectives: Notation and Preliminaries

 Let us make a few crucial observations about $\bx(\bv)$ and $\xi$.
-Both our objective functions, binary threshold~(\ref{def:bt}) and linear threshold~(\ref{def:lt}), depend upon the output function $\beta(v)$, which further depends upon the expected allocation function $\xi(v)$, but not directly on the allocation function $\bx(\bv)$.
-So, any allocation function $\bx(\bv)$ that leads to the same expected allocation $\xi(v)$ leads to the same objective value.
+Both our objective functions, binary and linear threshold~(formally defined in Definitions~\ref{def:bt} and \ref{def:lt}, respectively), depend upon the output function $\beta(v)$, which further depends upon the interim allocation function $\xi(v)$, but not directly on the allocation function $\bx(\bv)$.
+So, any allocation function $\bx(\bv)$ that leads to the same interim allocation function $\xi(v)$ leads to the same objective value.

-Observe that for any expected allocation function $\xi$ that is induced by an allocation function with unit-sum constraints, the following condition holds (check \cite{matthews1984implementability} for more details):
+Observe that for any interim allocation function $\xi$ that is induced by an allocation function with unit-sum constraints, the following condition holds (check \cite{matthews1984implementability} for more details):

 In plain words, inequality~\eqref{eq:optAvgAlloc1} says that the probability that any player with an ability above $V$ gets a prize is at most the probability that any player has an ability above $V$.
-Now, we state a result by Matthews~\cite{matthews1984implementability} that we shall use in the remainder of the paper.
+Now, we state a result in \cite{matthews1984implementability} that we shall use in the remainder of the paper.